 You can mix up the fruit varieties depending on what’s in season.
 Just be sure to stick to these five simple rules.

 - Use at least three or four different textures of fruit.
 This makes the salad exciting with every bite.
 You need a crunchy fruit like apples, a semi soft fruit like whole grapes, and a soft fruit like peaches.
 Just be careful with really soft fruit like bananas.
 If you want to put bananas in your fruit salad just add it to individual servings, not the whole batch.

 - Use at least three different colors.
 I went with orange, pink, purple and white.
 This helps to make the salad visually exciting so people want to eat it.

-- Use citrus juice to help preserve the salad throughout the week.
-I prefer pineapple because that’s what my mom always uses, but orange juice can work as well.
-Just make sure to use a juice without added sugar.
+- Use a juice high in vitamin C to help preserve the salad throughout the week.
+I prefer pineapple because that’s what my mom always uses.
+Growing up in Hawaii, you know we always have Dole pineapple juice on hand!
+You could try orange juice as well, just make sure to use 100% pure juice.

 - Make the fruit a little smaller than bite sized.
 Whole strawberries are beautiful, but rarely can you fit an entire one in your mouth.
 You want every bite to have a variety of fruit so try and chop it to penny or dime sized pieces.